AkashKG/bookbars/README.md

 Use this starter kit to build any MEAN stack application you like.

-If you have any questions or requests, email us at [chris@scotch.io](mailto:chris@scotch.io) and we'll keep updating this to make it perfect.
+If you have any questions or requests, email us at [yesitsakash@gmail.com].

-## Future Additions
-- CRUD examples
-- Development and Production Environments
-- Link examples
-- Single Page AngularJS Animations